Get News & Updates Directly To Your Inbox

 Do you know that cold weather can decrease the supply of blood to your heart muscle?
 When your heart is forced to work harder, like when you’re active, your heart may need more oxygen-rich blood.

-When you have a reduced supply of oxygen to the heart along with more demand for oxygen, your heart may not be able to adjust for these requirements, which could result in a heart attack.
+When you have a reduced supply of oxygen to the heart along with more demand for oxygen, your heart may not be able to adjust as needed, which could result in a heart attack.

 February is American Heart Month and a great time to pay attention to your heart health.